How to Play Liar's Deck (From Liar's Bar) - Full Rules and Variants

 Before the start of the game, each player should have a shuffled face down Revolver deck.

-At the start of every round, the Liar deck must be shuffled with all of its cards, and 5 cards from it must be given to each player to form their hand.
+At the start of every round, shuffle the Table deck and reveal the top card.
+The revealed card type becomes the table type for the round.
+Until the end of the round, the cards matching the table type and the Jokers are considered Innocents, while all other cards are considered Liars.
+The Liar deck must then be shuffled with all of its cards, and 5 cards from it must be given to each player to form their hand.
 The first player for that round then starts their turn.

-During their turn, a player has 30 seconds to either play 1 to 3 cards from their hand face down, or call "LIAR" on the previous player if it's not the first turn of the round.
+During their turn, a player has 30 seconds to either play 1 to 3 cards from their hand face down in a central pile, or call "LIAR" on the previous player if it's not the first turn of the round.
 If at least 1 card is played, the turn then goes to the next player, counterclockwise.
-When a player has played all of their cards, their turns are skipped for the rest of the round.
+When a player no longer has cards in their hand, their turns are skipped for the rest of the round.
 If only 1 player still have cards in hand, they must call "LIAR" on the previous player.

 When "LIAR" is called, the cards played in the previous turn by the accused player are revealed.
 If at least one of the revealed cards is a Liar, the correctly-accused plays a round of Russian Roulette, otherwise the incorrect caller does.